HOUSTON DIVORCE & FAMILY LAW ATTORNEYS

 Proving-Up The Final Decree of Divorce

 Assuming that both spouses agreed on all issues and the non-petitioning party signed the waiver of service, the finally decree, and the final order, the last necessary process to finalize the divorce would be the prove-up.
-After 60 days from the date of filing the original petition, the petitioning-spouse and the Harris County Divorce Lawyers or the Montgomery County Divorce Attorneys at PHAM & CLOVES, PLLC. will appear in the district court to prove-up the divorce.
+After 60 days from the date of filing the original petition, the petitioning-spouse and the Harris County Divorce Lawyers or the Montgomery County Divorce Attorneys at the Law Offices of Steven Tuan Pham will appear in the district court to prove-up the divorce.
 Within the proceeding, the Houston Divorce Lawyers and the Woodlands Divorce Attorneys will ask the petitioning spouse a series of questions.
 These are questions that are required to demonstrate that the spouses met the minimal requirements to finalize the divorce, which may involve, but are not exclusive to, the division of properties, custody of children, child support, health insurance, spousal support (if any), pregnancy issues, and grounds of divorce.
 In addition, the court may have questions of its own and the spouse must answer honestly and truthfully.

 Once the court determines that all issues of concern are satisfied, the court would review and sign the divorce order.
 The parties are legally divorce from the date in which the court signed the final order, which may or may not be the same date of the prove-up.
 It is worth noting that the parties must wait for at least 30 days from the date of the divorce order before one can get married.
 Within the 30 days period, the non-petitioning party may file an appeal based on the order of the court.
-Should you have any other questions regarding uncontested divorce or collaborative law, please contact the Houston Uncontested Divorce Lawyers and the Woodlands Uncontested Divorce and Collaborative Law Attorneys at PHAM & CLOVES, PLLC.
+Should you have any other questions regarding uncontested divorce or collaborative law, please contact the Houston Uncontested Divorce Lawyers and the Woodlands Uncontested Divorce and Collaborative Law Attorneys at the Law Offices of Steven Tuan Pham.